Medication Search - Chlorpromazine Hydrochloride Injection

 Seniors: Due to the increased risk of low blood pressure and other side effects, seniors should be closely monitored by their doctor if they take chlorpromazine.
 Lower doses may be needed.

-What other drugs could interact with the Chlorpromazine Hydrochloride Injection medication?
+What other drugs could interact with Chlorpromazine Hydrochloride Injection?

 There may be an interaction between chlorpromazine and any of the following: